 Sexy, grown-up and yet unintimidating and comfortable, this is the Jimmy Choo of spas.
 Spread out over two floors of the hotel and incorporating a 555sqm fitness centre complete with 23m lap pool, relaxation areas and eight treatment rooms (including two suites), The Spa’s design, by Hirsch Bedner Associates, blends references to Mandarin Oriental’s Eastern roots with its go-getting New York location.
 The interiors ooze style and calm, with bamboo flooring, colour-therapy lighting and gentle chill-out music designed to lull you into a meditative state of other-worldliness.

 As with all Mandarin Oriental spas, guests are encouraged to book blocks of time rather than specific treatments.
 The Spa recommends that you reserve at least a two-hour slot – what they call a Time Ritual – to get the most you can from your treatment.
-‘There is nothing else like it in New York,’ says Denise Vitiello, The Spa’s vibrant director.
+‘After 10 years, there is still nothing else like it in New York,’ says Heather Hannig, The Spa’s vibrant director.
 ‘We encourage our guests to go on a journey, and we feel that booking two hours gives them enough time to properly relax.’
 With a comprehensive list of treatments, including massages, facials, Ayurvedic rituals and in-room yoga lessons, guests can enjoy a top-to-toe treatment programme.

 VIP Spa Suite with private steam room